Entry to Netherlands: Visas, Residence, Work Permits

 Living/Working in the Netherlands

 EU/ EEA/Swiss citizens do not need a residence permit to live in the Netherlands.
 If you plan to stay more than 4 months then you must register with the local municipality (gemeente) and obtain a Burger Service Nummer (BSN, the citizen service number).
-You will also require Dutch health insurance.
+You will also require mandatory Dutch health insurance.

 Citizens from non-European countries will require a residence permit (VVR - verblijfsvergunning) to live/work in the Netherlands.